How to Change Edit Permissions For WordPress Content

 So, by default, only Authors, Editors or Administrators can edit content.

 What does this mean in practice?
 What will users see in the WordPress admin area?
-If you do have editing access, you will see “Edit”, “Quick Edit”, “Trash” and “View” links for each post:
+If you do have editing access, you will see “Edit”, “Quick Edit”, “Trash” and “View” links under the title of each post, as in this screenshot below.

-If you don’t have editing permissions, you can still see postst in the WordPress admin area.
-Butyou will only see a “View” link.
+If you don’t have editing permissions, you may still be able to see your own posts in the WordPress admin area.
+However, you will only see a “View” link.
 Note: there are ways to hide posts that you can’t edit.
+This screenshot below shows a user called “Kiarra”.
+They are a Contributor user and have written two posts.
+They can see their posts, but no longer have the ability to edit those posts.

 Part #2.
 Change the Basic Edit Permissions

-Now you know the basic permissions, let’s see how to cutomize them.
+Now you know the basic permissions, let’s see how to customize them.
 We recommend the PublishPress Capabilities plugin as a great way to change the permissions for each user role.

-Install the Capability Manager Enhanced plugin, then go to Users > Capabilities.
+Install the PublishPress Capabilities plugin, then go to the “Capabilities” screen.
 The image below shows you the permissions available to Subscribers.
-It’s easy to see that Subscribers have almost no permisisons.
+It’s easy to see that Subscribers have almost no permissions.

-To allow Subscribers to do more, check the boxes here, particularly in the “Edit” row:
+To allow Subscribers to do more, check the boxes here, particularly in the “Edit” row.
+One note of caution here: the “Edit” option for Posts is quite powerful.

 This technique allows you to change the editing permissions for an entire role.
 Your changes will impact every user in the “Subscriber” role and all of the Posts or Pages.